JulianZabbarov/tree-detection/README.md

 ## How to run DeepForest on Sauen data

 > [!NOTE]
-> Note that I made a consistent naming mistake - each reference to dataset 3510b2 in this repository should be 3510b3.
+> I made a consistent naming mistake: Each reference to dataset 3510b2 in this repository should be 3510b3.

 In the following, I provide an example on how to the code of this repository for tree-crown detections using data from the Sauen forest.
 All experiments are configured [here](experiments/sauen/configs).
 You find the labels for training (bounding boxes) [here](experiments/sauen/labels).